How to Identify and Stay Away From Holiday Scams

 Hide your purchases.
 Don't leave gifts exposed in your car - cover them or lock them away in the trunk.
 Never load packages halfway through your shopping trip and then return to the mall - move your car to a different parking space.
 When placing cardboard boxes out to be recycled at home, turn labeled sides inside out and put them on the curb only on trash pick-up day.

 Never display travel plans on social media.
 You're just inviting criminals to investigate your empty home.

 If you or a family member have been the victim of identity theft or a scam, the U.S. Federal Trade Commission's FTC Complaint Assistant can help.We Can Help with Any Type of Personal Injury

 If you or a family member has been harmed in any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.